zdravkov/kendo-docs/api/javascript/ui/toolbar.md

 A JavaScript array that contains the ToolBar's commands configuration.

-> For more information regarding supported commands and their configration properties check the [Getting Started topic](/web/toolbar/overview#command-types).
+> For more information regarding supported commands and their configuration properties check the [Getting Started topic](/web/toolbar/overview#command-types).

 #### Example - initialize ToolBar with Button, Toggle Button and SplitButton